Arpita31/Ball-imageProcessing-opencv/README.md

 # Ball-imageProcessing-opencv
-Detection of a circular object(Ex.Tennis ball) using opencv and JavaFx
+Detection of a circular object(Ex.Tennis ball) using opencv libraries with java and css.